EimearCunningham/milestone-three/testing.md

 -One unused variable 'topFunction'
     - Ignored as variable is being called outside the JS file

+## Errors / Warnings found by PEP8 online:
+- 'continuation line with same indent as next logical line'
+    - Changed indentation of login function

 ## Testing User Stories
 1. As a user, I want to browse through book reviews and find more information on each book.